illness072/elephant42/docs/build-guide-english.md

 ### QMK Environment Construction Troubleshooting

-No matter how hard I try the above,**I can't build the environment**, I'm allergic to the command line, If you have a situation where you can't use anything other than GUI, please see [here](via.md).
+No matter how hard I try the above, **I can't build the environment**, I'm allergic to the command line, If you have a situation where you can't use anything other than GUI, please see [here](via.md).

-However, we would like to make this method**deprecated**for now, and only when using this method**we will not support**advice, answers to questions, etc.**.
+However, we would like to make this method **deprecated** for now, and only when using this method **we will not support** advice, answers to questions, etc.
 Think of it as insurance when it just doesn't work.

 ## Pro Micro's measures against baldness